-Consistent with the nature of the research questions, this research employs descriptive qualitative method because "the focus of qualitative approach is to understand how meanings are (re)constructed" (Merriam, 2009, p.
+Consistent with the nature of the research questions, this research employed a descriptive qualitative method because "the focus of qualitative approach is to understand how meanings are (re)constructed" (Merriam, 2009, p.
 13).
-In analyzing data.
-Discourse Historical the Approach (DHA) proposed by Reisigl and Wodak (2009)is employed.
-Specifically, the analysis focuses on nomination and predication strategies.
+In analyzing the data, Discourse Historical Approach (DHA) proposed by Reisigl and Wodak (2001) was employed.
+Specifically, the analysis focused on nomination and predication strategies.
 The analysis of nomination strategy is aimed at seeing how Jokowi is referred to, while the analysis of predication strategy is used to see how Jokowi is represented through some characteristics attached to him.